Psalm 68

-Psalm 68 is the 68th psalm of the Book of Psalms, or Psalm 67 in Septuagint and Vulgate numbering.
+Psalm 68 (or Psalm 67 in Septuagint and Vulgate numbering) is "the most difficult and obscure of all the psalms."
 In the English of the King James Version it begins "Let God arise, let his enemies be scattered".
 In the Latin Vulgate version it begins "Exsurgat Deus et dissipentur inimici eius".
 It has 35 verses (36 according to Hebrew numbering).
 Methodist writer Arno C. Gaebelein calls it "The Great Redemption Accomplished" and describes it as "one of the greatest Psalms".